d0we006/rhcsa9/study_notes/general_notes.md

 <1>9.
 Work on everything else.
 ```

-### reboot
+1. reboot
-- A successful reboot allows you to verify that everything is working up to the moment you have rebooted
+1.1 A successful reboot allows you to verify that everything is working up to the moment you have rebooted.
-- Before rebooting, remove the rhgb and quiet option from the GRUB boot loader => allows you to see what is actually happening and makes troubleshooting a lot easy
+1.12 Before rebooting, remove the rhgb and quiet option from the GRUB boot loader => allows you to see what is actually happening and makes troubleshooting a lot easy.
-- Should at least reboot after working on all storage-related assignments
+1.13 Should at least reboot after working on all storage-related assignments.
+1.2 Ensure that all the tasks are implemented with firewalld and SELinux enabled.
+Your server should be able to survive the reboot.